Artistic approach

 I express states between vitality and decline, between destruction and repair, between life and death, and reflect the restorative power of the relationship between living beings, inhabited places, and natural spaces.
 The connection between biodiversities offers potential for healing, mutual transformation and opens up the possibility of new life.

-Text by Pauline Lisowsky, 2024
+Text written by Pauline Lisowsky, 2024

 Aude Borromée’s artistic work stems from a deep-rooted process of connecting her body with a support and materials of the construction kind.
 Painting is the artist’s first means of expressing memories and vivid images from her attentive walks.
 In her canvases, colors come together in a process of stratification and overlapping, expressing the fragility of the environments we inhabit and a certain vitality: the urgency to act.
 An architectural ruin appears, sketched in ink, fragments of buildings, a world in the grip of a devastating phenomenon.